May Night Sage

 Tall spikes of indigo blue flowers top compact mounds of soft, green foliage.
-Butterflies and hummingbirds love it!
 This showy perennial is excellent for mixed borders, flower beds and patio containers.
 Thrives in areas where spring and summer nights remain cool.
-Herbaceous perennial.
+An herbaceous perennial.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+- CareCare InformationThrives in average, well-drained soils.
+Water deeply, regularly during the first growing season to establish an extensive root system.
 Tolerates periodic drought when established.
-Feed with a general purpose fertilizer before new growth begins in spring.
-Remove spent flowers to encourage repeat bloom.
-Shear annually after flowering.Light Needs:Full sunWatering Needs:Water regularly in extreme heat; less often, once established.
+Fertilize before new growth begins in spring.
+Remove spent flowers to encourage continued bloom.
+Prune annually after flowering.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.